NoelleStern/GameBricked/README.md

 ## How did I even end up here? 📍

-Recently I've stumbled upon [this YouTube video](https://www.youtube.com/watch?v=hy2yY5a1Z-0) suggesting viewers try building their own **GameBoy emulator**.
+Recently I've stumbled upon [this YouTube video](https://www.youtube.com/watch?v=hy2yY5a1Z-0) suggesting viewers try building their own **Game Boy emulator**.
 I was always interested in retro tech and so I immediately thought it'd be a good sport worth trying.
-Original GameBoy also know as DMG-01 seems at the same time **simple and complex** enough to give almost any programmer some nice challenge.
+Original Game Boy also know as DMG-01 seems at the same time **simple and complex** enough to give almost any programmer some nice challenge.
 And I love a good challenge.

 **Emulation** generally is a fascinating phenomenon to me.
 Forcing something made for an entirely different system work on another is almost like **magic**.<br>
 *(Insert an Umineko joke here)*

 And just like that, I decided to give it a fair shot!
 Luckily, for anyone embarking on this journey, the game brick is one of the most well documented pieces of hardware ever.
-There are obscure forums, stray personal web pages, random github projects, good old youtube videos and entire discord servers all documenting GameBoy's inner workings in one way or another.
+There are obscure forums, stray personal web pages, random github projects, good old youtube videos and entire discord servers all documenting Game Boy's inner workings in one way or another.
 Some focus on the actual hardware, while other report about emulator development.

 The most useful webpages in my opinion are the following:
 - [Pan Docs](https://gbdev.io/pandocs/) and [Emulator Development](https://gbdev.io/resources.html#emulator-development)